Uqurillo/Ceng501_Project/README.md

 In the neighboring substructure aggregation part of the SIA Layer, a shared weight matrix $W_1 \in ℝ^{d'xd}$ is used.
 After the computations, dimension of $u(C_k)^{'}_{sa}$ turns into $d'$.
 On the other hand, the dimension for interaction is $d$ and we add them up to update the substructure embedding of $C_k$.
 If $d'=d$, there is nothing to be worried about.
 Otherwise, a modification is needed to equalise them.
 One idea is that extending less dimensional information with necessary number of zeros until equalising dimensions.

+### Obtaining Global and Local Features of the Graph

+It is important to understand how to obtain $u(C_k)$ from the labels and attributes of $C_k$.
+In the method, it is stated that $u(C_k)$ is constructed from the concatenation of two one-hot vectors constructed from labels and attributes of it.
+Although obtaining one-hot vector for labels is obvious, for attributes the process is unclear.
+It depends on the type of the attributes.
+For instance, if all attributes are categorical, one-hot vector representation of them is valid, but in the case of a numerical attribute, attainability of $u(C_k)$ is controversial.

+After learning $u(C_k)^{'}$, the crucial step is to obtain graph embeddings using substructure embeddings.
+The two methods SSA Pooling and Max Pooling enables us to learn more about graph.
+SSA Pooling activates the attention mechanism to create an attention to each embedding $u(C_k)$ and combining all the information coming from substructures with attentions leads to learn global features of the graph.
+Furthermore, Max Pooling selects the maximum values from the components and facilitates highlighting the most prominent local features.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup